 How do you become an IAS officer?

-Anyone who has graduation in any discipline from a UGC recognized university can appear for the UPSC CSE examination.
-Cleat the preliminary examination held in June-July each year.
-The results are published in mid of August.
-Clear the main examination which is held in October every year, clearing it you will be qualified to the personal interview.
-The interview is held in December each year.
+Anyone who is a graduate in any discipline from a UGC recognized university can appear for the UPSC examination.
+First, the candidate should clear the preliminary examination being held in June-July each year.
+The results will get published in mid of August.
+If you are shortlisted then clear the main examination which will be held in October every year, after which you will be qualified to the personal interview.
+The personal interview will be held in the month of December every year.
 Finally, the results are announced in May.
 A lot of time and hard work is required to become an IAS officer.

 What’s the minimum percentage required in graduation to qualify for IAS exams?

-No, there is no such requirement, the only requirement is to pass all the subjects from a recognised university.
+There is no such requirement, the only requirement is to pass all the subjects of the bachelor's degree.
 The students who are in the final year of the graduation can also apply for UPSC exams.
 It is important to note that it is one of the toughest exams in India.
 The candidate needs to be hardworking and should have sound knowledge in the subjects.

 How many IAS are selected per year?

-As per the previous data, around 1075 candidates were selected in 2016 while in 2015 around 1120 candidates were selected.
+As per the previous data, around 180 candidates were selected in 2016 while in 2015 around 175 candidates were selected.
 The number of candidates selected varies each year and depends on the difficulty level of the exam.
-We can expect an average of 1000 to 1500 candidates per year.
-In fact, it is the difficulty to get into services such as IAS, IPS, IFS and so on makes it more attractive.
+We can expect an average of 150 to 180 candidates per year.
+In fact, it is the difficulty which makes it more attractive to get into services such as IAS, IPS, IFS and so on.
+Lal Bahadur Shastri National Academy of Administration (LBSNAA) has a capacity of imparting training to 180 IAS officer-recruits a year.

 What is the duty of an IAS officer?